systemreliability/systemreliability.github.io/_news/announcement_2.md

 ---

-### The contents of the Ph.D. dissertation are as follows:
+### The contents of the Ph.D. dissertation {% cite lee2023development %} are as follows:

 <ul>
     <li>Chapter 1.
 Introduction</li>